Vim (neovim) configuration¶

 ./setup.sh --nvim-test-drive

-to move existing nvim config and plugins to backup directories.
+This will move existing nvim config and plugins to backup directories.
 This does not affect any other config (like bash).
 You can always roll back to what you had before.
 The commands to roll back are printed at the end of the command.

-The nvim configuration is split over multiple files.
-This keeps any changes more tightly confined to individual files, which makes it easier to see what changed, and decide if you want it or not.
-It also enables us to import the files into this documentation to easily view them on an individual plugin basis.
-Hopefully this better makes the connection between the description and the config, encouraging better understanding.
-Unfold each file below to see the details.
+This makes it easier to see what changed, and decide if you want those changes or not.
+It also enables us to import the config files into this documentation to easily view them (look for the “Config:” dropdowns).

 init.lua